italofds/find-router/README.md

 # find-router
+> [!WARNING]
+> Currently, the Google API is not functioning properly for this application's type.
+New tests and adjustments will be made soon.

 This tool receives the MAC address of a Wi-Fi access point and queries a geolocation database to present its geographical position on an interactive map.
 It provides a precise and quick visualization, making it ideal for tracking and analyzing network devices.